 "The police department is very expensive to run and not paying for itself and the town has no more money to support them," he said.

 Cottageville Mayor Margaret Steen declined to comment on camera, but off camera Steen said she's against getting rid of the police department.

 "Highway 17-A would turn into a race track and the citizens would be in danger," Steen said.

 Addison said he has the support of the three other council members.

 He hopes to get his proposal considered at the July 11 council meeting.

 Meanwhile the South Carolina Law Enforcement Division and the FBI continue their investigation into the Reeves shooting.

-The chief prosecutor has asked for a federal grand jury investigation into the incident.
+The solicitor is asking for a federal grand jury investigation into the incident.